danthegoodman1/icedb/README.md

 - [Aggregation merge](examples/custom-merge-aggregation.py) and [with custom insert query](examples/custom-merge-aggregation-with-custom-insert.py)
 - [Replacing merge](examples/custom-merge-replacing.py)

+### "Seeding" rows for aggregations

 Because this is not a "SQL-native merge" like systems such as ClickHouse, we do have to keep in mind how to format and prepare rows for merging.
+The ideal way to do this is to understand how the system works, and either pre-format the rows, use the `format_row` function, or (if user-defined) use the `custom_insert_query` discussed below.

 For example if we are keeping a running count, we need to prepare each row with an initial `cnt = 1`, and merges will use `sum(cnt)` instead.
 The best way to think about this is literally concatenating multiple sub-tables of the